PhatDot1/footium-secondary-mint-market/README.md

+## TODO

+Frontend:
+Frontend wallet integration and contract integration to pay to mint from academy

+Backend:
+1. Test backend locally
+2. Mint and transfer API route hosted on digital ocean where it can run with full uptime.

+Low div pages.

 ## Schematics

 Cant exactly store priv key in smart contract so the current idea will be:

 Smart Contract:
-1. Receive funds from the user.
-2. Validate and allocate the dynamic mint price and extra amount??
-3. Emit some event to notify your backend of valid txn???
-N. Allow withdrawls: Make sure my wallet can wirthdraw funds from the contract.
+Test withdrawls: Make sure my wallet can wirthdraw funds from the contract.

-Frontend:
-Trigger backend API route when user enters page.

-Backend:
-1. Listen for validated event
-2. Run Mint script
-3. Wait for the minting transaction to confirm and transfer minted NFT to the user.

-Other:
+Other?
-blockchain event indexing service to persist events even when your backend is down.
+blockchain event indexing service to persist events even when backend is down.